Code-Institute-Submissions/badminton-scorer/README.md

 - when the device is rotated to portrait, the whole web-app design was compromised.
 - voice over can't keep up if users click the score button many times
 - Using the DevTools simulator, there is an issue on some mobile devices that I can't still figure out yet.
 When user visited the app on portrait mode the app is supposed to get a pop-up message to change the orientation to landscape.
-  The said pop-up function works on the following mobile devices:
-    * Galaxy Fold
-    * iPad Pro & iPad
-    * Responsive mode (min height of 767)

-  The rest of the devices, doesn't show anything except the green background (not until the user rotate their device on landscape mode)
-    * Surface Duo
-    * iPhone Series
-    * Pixel Series
-    * Galaxy S5
-    * Moto G4
-    * Responsive mode (max height of 766)

 ### <ins>SOLUTION ON ISSUES ENCOUNTERED</ins>